mihirksingh21/e-commerce/README.md

 - Access to content like courses or premium articles

 # Use command
--npm install -legacy-peer-deps
+- npm install -legacy-peer-deps
 - npm install --global yarn
 - yarn payload generate:graphQLSchema
 - yarn generate:types
-  use these last 2 command to generate graphq; if you make changes in payload-type.ts
+  (use these last 2 command to generate graphql if you make changes in payload-type.ts)

 Core features: